marc2332/bliss/doc/docs/flint_debugging.md

 * If Flint was created by this BLISS process, the output comes from 2 pipes (for both output).
-* If Flint was attached, the output comes from 2 sockets created on depend (for both output).
+* If Flint was attached, the output comes from RPC events.

 This technique does not allow to catch the early output.